Ancient Women Shamans of Ireland: Healers, Priestesses and Diviners

 The Many Ways of Traveling to Reach Wisdom

-These women shaman traveled into the wilder places alone in order to receive this wisdom.
-This type of divination is worldwide from South America to Australia (in many cases there are separate sacred sites for men and women in Aboriginal societies), indigenous vision quests and ‘Well-Wyrding’ which is a practice where women would visit a holy well or sacred spring on certain nights and divine prophecy based upon the movement and sound of the water.
+These women shamans traveled into the wilder places alone in order to receive this wisdom.
+This type of divination is worldwide from South America to Australia (in many cases there are separate sacred sites for men and women in Aboriginal societies), indigenous vision quests and ‘Well-Wyrding,’ which is a practice where women would visit a holy well or sacred spring on certain nights and divine prophecy based upon the movement and sound of the water.
 For many contemporary seers and witches this might be the night of a dark moon or perhaps when a particular star constellation is at its zenith.

 This type of spirit contact was so widespread that a Christian law in 1178 was created to ban women from going out alone in order to receive these prophecies.

-This divination technique is a very similar practice to that of how women druids would go out into the wilds alone and listen to the sound of the wind through sacred trees or visit mounds and megaliths in order to receive visions from the ancestors.
+This divination technique is a very similar practice to that of how women druids would go out into the wild alone and listen to the sound of the wind through sacred trees or visit mounds and megaliths in order to receive visions from the ancestors.
 All of these concepts are shamanic in origin and nature, and although compartmentalized through language and culture, really transcend any attempt at categorization.

 By David Halpin